-Welcome to the Louisiana Master Gardener website.
+Welcome!
 The Louisiana Master Gardener Program is a volunteer development program offered by the LSU AgCenter.
 Master Gardener volunteers are highly trained and provide proven, research-based educational programs to Louisiana residents.

 At the heart of the Louisiana Master Gardener program is our volunteers.
 Volunteers assist Louisiana Cooperative Extension Service personnel extend the educational arm of the university to the public by providing horticultural information based on university research and recommendations.